psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Once that is done the time via NMEA (the gps data strings) acts as time source for ntp.

-And also the ntp driver 22 for PPS virtual ip 127.127.28.0 starts to get being active from the view of ntp (the `/dev/pps0` is served by the kernel and is actively working all the time, only `ntp` takes notice of `PPS` after a gps client was connected to gpsd first).
+And also the ntp driver 22 for PPS virtual ip 127.127.28.0 starts to get being active from the view of ntp (the `/dev/pps0` is served by the kernel and is actively working all the time, only `ntp` takes notice of `PPS` after a gps client is connected to gpsd first).

 ## Fault finding
 ### /var/log/ntp.log